 France's lower house of parliament later rejected the measure, infuriating the Armenian diaspora in France estimated at around 500,000 people.

-Before his visit, Sarkozy also indicated an ambition to aid Armenia and the third country on his Caucasus tour, Azerbaijan, in their stalled peace process over Nagorny Karabakh -- the focus of a bitter unresolved conflict that erupted into war in the 1990s, leaving some 30,000 dead.
+During his visit, Sarkozy also urged Armenia and the third country on his Caucasus tour, Azerbaijan, to reinvigorate their stalled peace process over Nagorny Karabakh -- the focus of a bitter unresolved conflict that erupted into war in the 1990s, leaving some 30,000 dead.

-The French leader urged the two rivals to "take the risk of peace", but on the eve of his arrival three soldiers were killed on the front line in a sign of continuing tensions over Karabakh, which Armenian separatists backed by Yerevan seized from Azerbaijan during the war.
+The Armenian and Azerbaijani leaders both welcomed Sarkozy's involvement, but on the eve of his arrival three soldiers were killed on the front line in a sign of continuing tensions over mountainous Karabakh, which Armenian separatists backed by Yerevan seized from Azerbaijan during the war.

 © 2011 AFP